 Natasha Lebel: Our residential new-builds and additions are fundamental to our creative practice: they offer freedom to experiment with form, materiality, light and landscape.
 These houses are designed for clients who have both vision and a clear sense of self, and together we learn and grow: this part of our practice is really about process.

 We’ve started design on two new custom homes.
-We also broke ground on two houses in the fall: one in the Bridlepath (Saintfield house) and one in Osler (Osler Pines house), and we look forward to completing our largest residential project on the Scarborough Bluffs (Meadowcliffe house) this year.
+We also broke ground on two houses in the fall: one in the Bridlepath (Saintfield house) and one in Osler (Collingwood house), and we look forward to completing our largest residential project on the Scarborough Bluffs (Meadowcliffe house) this year.

 If you are a proof-is-in-the-pudding type of person, see more of Lebel & Bouliane’s work here: